Loyalist (American Revolution): Demographics

-Slavery and Black Loyalists
+Black Loyalists

-As a result of the looming crisis in 1775, the Royal Governor of Virginia, Lord Dunmore, issued a proclamation that promised freedom to indentured servants and slaves who were able to bear arms and join his Loyalist Ethiopian Regiment.
-Many of the slaves in the South joined the Loyalists with intentions of gaining freedom and escaping the South.
-About 800 did so; some helped rout the Virginia militia at the Battle of Kemp's Landing and fought in the Battle of Great Bridge on the Elizabeth River, wearing the motto "Liberty to Slaves", but this time they were defeated.
-The remains of their regiment were then involved in the evacuation of Norfolk, after which they served in the Chesapeake area.
-Eventually the camp that they had set up there suffered an outbreak of smallpox and other diseases.
-This took a heavy toll, putting many of them out of action for some time.
-The survivors joined other Loyalist units and continued to serve throughout the war.
-African-Americans were often the first to come forward to volunteer and a total of 12,000 African Americans served with the British from 1775 to 1783.
-This forced the Patriots to also offer freedom to those who would serve in the Continental Army, with thousands of Black Patriots serving in the Continental Army.
+As a result of the looming crisis in 1775, Royal Governor of Virginia Lord Dunmore issued a proclamation that promised freedom to indentured servants and slaves who were able to bear arms and join his Loyalist Ethiopian Regiment.
+Many of the slaves in the South joined the Loyalists with the intention of gaining freedom and escaping the South.
+African-Americans were often the first to come forward to volunteer, and a total of 12,000 African Americans served with the British from 1775 to 1783.
+This forced the Patriots to also offer freedom to those who would serve in the Continental Army, with thousands of Black Patriots serving.